 In addition to how they think the world would end, people’s idea of what happens when we die is another topic that appears to be heavily influenced by religion or culture.
 The beliefs that many people have about the afterlife will shock you, but you won’t know until you ask.

 19- What was the silliest excuse you’ve made and what was the context?

 We all make excuses, but some excuses are sillier than the others.
 In some cases, you’ll burst out laughing after making an excuse for how stupid it sounds to you.
 You can also ask about their silliest excuses to hear some stories that will make you laugh.

 20- Do you think the future will be better than the present?

 In a history discussion, asking about the possibility of the future getting better than the present is a very valid question.
 Also, most people won’t answer the question with a simple yes or no; it’s either they don’t care enough to answer the question or they care so much that they’ll offer a 30-minute explanation.

 Asking open-ended questions is an interesting way to keep a conversation going, as I’ve explained earlier.
 Also, there are a few things harder than having to come up with open-ended questions on the fly without prior preparation.

-To that end, this article contains 20 open-ended questions you’ll ever need to use in a conversation.
+To that end, this article contains 20 open-ended questions list you’ll ever need to use in a conversation.
 Unless the conversation has a particular theme (that I can’t help you with), then you should be able to use some of the questions in this collection to supercharge your conversation.

 Finally, you have reached the end of my list of Open-Ended Questions List.